 TTM Squeeze Indicator Trading Strategy Tutorial

 The TTM Squeeze indicator can certainly help you to find buy and sell trades, set stop loss levels, and take profit targets.
 So, in this section, we will show two methods to trade the markets using the TTM squeeze indicator.
 The first is by using the zero crossover line and the squeeze signal.
-And the second is by using the divergence trading strategy.
+The second is using the divergence trading strategy.

 Firing the Squeeze Strategy